-Dependency Linguistics 2011 provides various style files at http://depling.org/style files.
-This includes a description in $L^{A}T{F}X2e$ (depling2011.tex) and PDF format (depling2011. pdf), along with the LATEX2e style file used to format it (depling2011.sty) and an ACL bibliography style (acl.bst).
-The page further contains files in the OpenDocument formats: An OTT template file (depling2011.ott) and an ODT example file (depling2011.odt).
-Equivalent files for Microsoft Word (depling2011.dot and depling2011.doc) are also available at the same URL.
-We strongly recommend the use of these style files, which have been appropriately tailored for the Depling 2011 proceedings.
+Dependency Linguistics 2015 provides various This includes a description in style files.
+LATEX2e (depling2015.tex) and PDF format (depling2015.pdf), along with the LATEX2e style file used to format it (acl2010.sty) and an ACL bibliography style (acl.bst).
+The page further contains files in the OpenDocument formats: An OTT template file (depling2015.ott) and an ODT example file (depling2015.odt).
+Equivalent files for Microsoft Word (depling2015.dot and depling2015.doc) are also available.
+We strongly recommend the use of these style files, which have been appropriately tailored for the Depling 2015 proceedings.
 If you will be using the Microsoft Word template, we suggest that you anonymize your source file so that the pdf produced does not retain your identity.
 This can be done by removing any personal information from your source document properties.